 That’s it.
 Cars suck (money from your life).
 Since I can’t get by without one, I want to spend as little as possible.
 I could argue that I want to help the environment, but who would believe me?
 Get from point A to point B without spending too many C-notes.

 There are also un-quantifiable benefits to owning a piece-of-s#&t car.
 I am reminded of when I used to blaze my abused ’91 Geo Metro (3-cylinder) down the Los Angeles freeway.
 I would giggle with glee as the Benzo’s and Lexuses (Lexi?) cleared a path; they knew I had nothing to lose.
-When I park my piece-of-s#&t car at the end of the subway line to go see a Phillies game, I do everything but leave the keys in the ignition.
-(The opossum living in the spare tire well is your problem now, sucka!
+When I park my piece-of-crap car at the end of the subway line to go see a Phillies game, I do everything but leave the keys in the ignition.
+(The opossum living in the spare tire well is your problem now, sucker!
 PS.
 She answers to Irving.)
 I think it was Kris Kristofferson who wrote, “Freedom is just another word for nothing left to lose.”

 Lastly, I used to (accidentally) live in a well-to-do neighborhood in Los Angeles.
-I was struck (literally and figuratively) by the rich a$$holes who drove crap cars and careened recklessly though the canyons with their bathrobe belts flapping in the breeze.
+I was struck (literally and figuratively) by the rich people who drove crap cars and careened recklessly though the canyons with their bathrobe belts flapping in the breeze.
 They didn’t pin their worth to their mode of transportation and neither should you.